Aesica/RMMV/README.md

 - Improves the skill cost display to show both TP and MP for skills which cost both, similar to how YEP_SkillCore does it.
 - Can hide between-rounds MP regen on certain classes with note tags.
 Other forms of MP regen show normally
 - Added a gainSilentMp function for restoring MP without displaying any numbers in combat.

+**6/18/2019 - 1.4**
+- Added a note about eval in note tags <After Battle Recover HP/MP> and <Offensive/Defensive MP Gain> and how using greater-than signs will close the tag prematurely.
+An alternate note tag format <Note Tag>Stuff</Note Tag> will probably be introduced in the future, when I'm not feeling lazy.
+- Fixed an issue where invalid eval in these note tags was crashing the game.
+Now it sends an error and dumps the offending eval to the debug console.

 **6/14/2019 - 1.3**
 - Added note tags for recovering MP when dealing or receiving physical, magical, and/or certain hit damage as well as ways of applying modifiers to these effects